deleeuwblue/deleeuwblog/_posts/2023-1-5-Deploying-IBM-Watson-NLP-to-Kubernetes.md

 : The Deployment and Services will be named using a combination of the Helm release, and this property.

 serviceType
 : The type of Kubernetes Service used to expose the watson-runtime container.
-Valid values are according to the Kuberenetes specification.
+Valid values are according to the Kubernetes specification.

 registries
-: A list of all registries assosiated with the Deployment.
-At a minimum, there will be a registry from which to pull the watson-runtime container and IBM provided pretrained models.
+: A list of all registries associated with the Deployment.
+At a minimum, there will be a registry from which to pull the watson-runtime container and IBM provided pre-trained models.
 Additionally, there could be a separate registry containing custom models.

 imagePullSecrets
 : A list of pull secret names that the Deployment will reference.
 At a minimum, the pull secret for the IBM entitled registry/Artifactory should be provided.
 Additional pull secrets can be specified if there is a separate registry for custom models.